View Jackie Phillips's Obituary on GadsdenTimes.com and share memories

 Our family would like to thank Kindred Home Health and Alacare Hospice for their very kind and loving support to Jack.
 To his church family and all his precious friends at the retirement village, our family so appreciates your love and prayers during this time.

-The family will receive friends 1-3 p.m.
-Sunday at the church prior to the service.
+The family will receive friends 1 to 3 p.m. today at the church prior to the service.

 Proverbs 22:1: A good name is rather to be chosen than great riches, and loving favor rather than silver and gold.